 You never go a day without using your coffeemaker…until today.
 Whether it’s broken or you don’t have power, you’re wondering how in the world you’ll enjoy a delectable cup of coffee without the machine.
 You do have options, but what are they?

-Here are some handy ways to make coffee sans coffeemaker:
+How to make coffee without coffeemaker:

 - Cowboy coffee method